bop-bp5/pdsnd_github/README.md

 Used as source: chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 Made due to the project overview.
+I passed the project.